V5 User GuideLast Updated: 8/8/2025

 Decile Performance Row Key

-Row 1 - The yellow coloured row corresponds to the yellow graph line and represents the number of contactable subscribers within that 10%.
+Row 1 - The yellow row corresponds to the yellow line graph and represents the number of contactable subscribers within that 10%.

-Row 2 - The blue coloured row corresponds to the blue graph line and represents the predicted future engagement within that 10%.
+Row 2 - The blue row corresponds to the blue line graph and represents the predicted future engagement within that 10%.

-Row 4 - The second red row (relating to the predicted future conversions red graph line) represents the predicted future conversion value within that 10%.
+Row 4 - The second red row (relating to the predicted future conversions red line graph) represents the predicted future conversion value within that 10%.

-Row 5 - The last red row (relating to the predicted future conversions red graph line) represents the predicted future value per subscriber within that 10%.
+Row 5 - The last red row (relating to the predicted future conversions red line graph) represents the predicted future value per subscriber within that 10%.

 Subscriber List Report

-Subscriber profiles within Taguchi® allow you to see a full overview of a subscribers individual profile, custom fields, list memberships and interaction history.
-To open a users subscriber profile, use the global search functionality to locate the user.
-After clicking on the user, their subscriber profile will show (as shown).
+Subscriber profiles within Taguchi® allow you to see a full overview of a subscriber’s individual profile, custom fields, list memberships and interaction history.
+To open a user’s subscriber profile, use the global search functionality to locate the user.
+After clicking on the user, their subscriber profile will be displayed.

 The subscriber profile consists of four main sections.